Electric utility

-An electric utility, or a power company, is a company in the electric power industry (often a public utility) that engages in electricity generation and distribution of electricity for sale generally in a regulated market.
+An electric utility, power utility, electric company, or power company is a company in the electric power industry (often a public utility) that engages in electricity generation and distribution of electricity for sale generally in a regulated market.
 Electric utilities are major providers of energy in most countries.

 Electric utilities include investor owned, publicly owned, cooperatives, and nationalized entities.
 They may be engaged in all or only some aspects of the industry.
 Electricity markets are also considered electric utilities—these entities buy and sell electricity, acting as brokers, but usually do not own or operate generation, transmission, or distribution facilities.
 Utilities are regulated by local and national authorities.

 Electric utilities are facing increasing demands including aging infrastructure, reliability, and regulation.

 In 2009, the French company EDF was the world's largest producer of electricity.

 Organization

 Power transactions

 An electric power system is a group of generation, transmission, distribution, communication, and other facilities that are physically connected.
 The flow of electricity within the system is maintained and controlled by dispatch centers which can buy and sell electricity based on system requirements.